billerickson/display-posts-shortcode/README.md

 Specify whether or not to link the excerpt_more text to the post
 Default: false
 Example: [display-posts include_excerpt="true" excerpt_more="Continue Reading" excerpt_more_link="true"]

+**exclude**
+Specify one or more post IDs to exclude from query
+Default: false
+Example: [display-posts exclude="9, 11"]

 **exclude_current**
 Specify whether or not to exclude the current post from the query